Spruce Railroad Trail, Lake Crescent - Spruce Railroad Trailhead, Olympic National Park, Washington

 |Round-Trip Length:||8.0 miles|

-The Devil's Punchbowl bridge leads across a small cove highlighting the deep turqoise waters of Lake Crescent.
-The cove's steep rock walls form the base of Pyramid Mountain.
-Views are now unobstrcuted with Mount Storm King clearly visible rising from the lake's southern shore.
+Devil's Punchbowl bridge leads across a small cove with deep turquoise waters at the base of Pyramid Mountain (3,010').
+Unobstructed views now stretch across the lake to Mount Storm King (4,525) on the south shore.

-At 3.0 miles, the remains of a large railroad tunnel can be seen off-trail.
-Unstable rock and rough footing make the tunnel a hazard to visitors - please stay on the trail and admire the tunnel from afar.
+It hugs the shore on an easy, level path with evidence of rockslides along the high walls above (2.0 miles : 621').
+At 3.0 miles the remains of a large railroad tunnel can be seen off-trail.
+Unstable rock and rough footing in this area can be hazardous - stay on the trail and view the tunnel from afar.

 The trail continues west along the north shore with excellent lake views.
-The Lake Crescent Lodge can be seen on the southern shore occupying the alluvial delta created by thousands of years of erosion.
-Aurora Ridge looms large behind the logde.
+The Lake Crescent Lodge can be seen on the south shore along an alluvial delta created by thousands of years of erosion.
+Aurora Ridge looms large behind the lodge.